calasyr/bean_docker/README.md

 ## Development

 Still experimental.
-You have to run the executable with sudo or relax permissions on a key file.
-While I've gotten the code to work, I've not gotten it to run as part of the gem yet.
+You have to relax permissions on a file to get this to work.

 ## Contributing